 \subsection{Force dipoles}

 Next, we simulate force dipoles randomly assigned to a fraction $\phi=20\%$ of total bonds (unless otherwise specified), where we either prohibit or do not prohibit dipoles having a common bead.
 In biological networks, the choice of distinct beads may arise due to the excluded volume interaction between motor proteins.
 During the simulations, we update each dipole orientation to remain parallel to $\vec{r}_{ij}$.
-We estimate the MSD for gasket S$_9$ (see Fig.~\ref{fig_dipole_gen_9} in \cref{append_sec_dipole}) for different force parameters.